 Forget every stereotype you’ve ever heard about the French being anything less than polite.
 Here, they are warm, and excited to see visitors delight in their hard work.
 In fact, here in the south, the people are downright wonderful.

+There are so many characters in a small village like this.
+And their food, their food.
 It is truly sublime, not to mention very cheap (I’ll share more in my next post on just how inexpensive it really is).

 In my next post I’ll tell you the top foods we’ve been enjoying here, especially since arriving here in Provence where we’ve got a full functioning kitchen, a barbeque, and an outdoor eating area to enjoy the food and the company under the open skies.

-After Paris, and then a few days in hotel in Beaune, we are happy to be enjoying a lovely amount of space here, and are taking advantage of the fresh food & views available right around the corner.
+After Paris, and then a few days in a hotel in Beaune, we are happy to be enjoying a lovely amount of space here, and are taking advantage of the fresh food & views available right around the corner.